If it weren’t for MD Anderson, we never would have seen our child soar and become the outstanding young woman she is today.

-As part of one of the world's most active cancer centers, Children's Cancer Hospital has remarkable experience and skill in treating children with leukemia.
+As part of one of the world's most active cancer centers, Children's Cancer Hospital has remarkable experience and skill with treating leukemia in children.
 This can make a difference in your child's outcome.

-A team of specially trained physicians follows your child throughout treatment, all the way to survivorship.
-They communicate closely with each other, and with you, to ensure comprehensive, personalized care.
+A team of specially trained doctors follow your child throughout their leukemia treatment, all the way to survivorship.
+They communicate closely with each other, and with you, to ensure comprehensive, personalized care plan for leukemia.
 They are supported by full complement of health care professionals dedicated to your child's treatment, including nurses, physician assistants, therapists and others.

-Children's Cancer Hospital offers clinical trials for innovative new treatments for leukemia.
-Behind the scenes we are working on groundbreaking basic science research to change the future of pediatric cancer.
+Children's Cancer Hospital offers leukemia clinical trials for innovative new treatments for leukemia.
+Behind the scenes we are working on groundbreaking research to change the future of pediatric cancer.

 Children's Cancer Hospital is designed just for children, with a full range of services and amenities that help make the child and family's experience as comfortable as possible.
 We go beyond medical care to deliver a comprehensive experience that treats the whole child.

 And, at Children's Cancer Hospital, your child benefits from the resources and expertise of one of the nation's top cancer centers.

 Leukemia is the most common childhood cancer, making up about 1/3 of all pediatric cancers.
 In the United States, about 3,500 children get a leukemia diagnosis each year.

 The disease starts in the bone marrow, where new blood cells are made.
 In a healthy person, blood stem cells in the marrow develop into the different types of healthy blood cells.
 When a child develops leukemia, some of these cells become abnormal and cancerous.
 They don’t do their job well and they multiply quickly, crowding out healthy cells in the marrow and in the bloodstream.